bridgecrewio/checkov-action/README.md

           quiet: true # optional: display only failed checks
           soft_fail: true # optional: do not return an error code if there are failed checks
           framework: terraform # optional: run only on a specific infrastructure {cloudformation,terraform,kubernetes,all}
-          output_format: sarif # optional: the output format, one of: cli, json, junitxml, github_failed_only, or sarf.
+          output_format: sarif # optional: the output format, one of: cli, json, junitxml, github_failed_only, or sarif.
 Default: sarif
           download_external_modules: true # optional: download external terraform modules from public git repositories and terraform registry
           log_level: DEBUG # optional: set log level.
 Default WARNING
           config_file: path/this_file